Knock into a cocked hat

 Of course, 'knocked into a cocked hat' only makes any sense if you know what cocked hats are.
-These were hats, popular at the end of the 18th century, that had turned up (i.e. cocked) brims.
-They were usually tricorn (i.e. three-cornered) hats and were often worn as part of some form of official regalia.
+These were hats, popular at the end of the 18th century, that had turned up (that is, cocked) brims.
+They were usually tricorn (that is, three-cornered) hats and were often worn as part of some form of official regalia.
 They were first mentioned in print in William Wycherley's play The Gentleman Dancing-master, 1673:

 Instead of laced coats, belts, and pantaloons,

 Your velvet jumps, gold chains, and grave fur gowns